 Parla Food is my personal blog where I get to take a break from my day job of lecturing, giving private tours, and writing for others to write about whatever I want, mostly about food issues facing diners in Rome and in Italy.
 I also write about Istanbul, London, and anywhere else I happen to be eating.
 Sometimes I sneak in a non-food related topic if I’m really excited about something and want to share.

-The mission of this blog is to highlight great food and beverage and to get people talking about what they are eating and drinking.
+The mission of this blog is to highlight great food and beverage, praise the people dedicated to feeding us well, and to get readers talking about what they are eating and drinking.
 I focus special attention on Rome, where I live, the decline of Italian food culture, and critical reviews of restaurants and trends.

 I love recounting my dining experiences, but without all the people who read Parla Food, write to me, and make comments, I would not have anywhere near the motivation to keep it going.
 Of course, not everyone agrees with my opinions, which is fine.
 I want to know what readers think and welcome disagreement.
 That said, I will not tolerate trolls and abusive comments will be deleted.
 Sorry, Parla Food isn’t a democracy and if you want to rant, get your own blog!

 Thanks for reading!
 And thanks, Rick Poon, for the photo!

 Stay up to date on Parla Food news and events!